-Ms. Sneed Plans for Teaching Mythology
+Ms. Sneed Plans for Teaching Mythology Genre Study

 Introducing Characters from Greek Mythology

-“Let’s start with the fantastic story of Cronus.
-It’s gross and gory – just enough to pique their interest!
-Furthermore, he’s the father of the Olympians,” said Mr. Frank.
+“We’ll start with the fantastic story of Cronus,” she continued.
+“It’s gross and gory – just enough to pique their interest!
+Furthermore, he’s the father of the Olympians.”

-With a few clicks on his keyboard, he found what he was looking for.
+With a few clicks on her keyboard, he found what he was looking for.
 “This short history of the Greek gods will make a great introduction.
 You know, Cronus, ruler of the universe, believed that his children will overthrow him.
 Therefore, he ate them all – Demeter, Hestia, Hera, Hades, and Poseidon.”

 “Super gross!”
-Ms. Sneed laughed.
+Mr. Grow laughed.

-“And that’s why the kids love it so much.
+“And that’s why kids love it so much.
 The Olympians went on to overthrow Cronus, and a new era was born.”

 Teaching Mythology Through Research

-“That sounds perfect,” replied her mentor.
+“That sounds perfect,” replied her student teacher.

-“One problem.
-I don’t have enough mythology books for the kids’ research.
+“Just one problem,” Ms. Sneed said.
+“I don’t have enough mythology books for the kids’ research.
 But – ta-da!
 Here’s the solution.
-Passages for each of these characters are also available on TpT.
+Passages for each of these characters are also available on TPT.
 In addition to hard copies, kids can access them as an eBook.
 I think I’ll let them use the Chromebooks.
-No copying for me.
+No copying for me.”

 “For more exploration, we can also give them these links: